 As you manage your weight, you won’t need as many calories to sustain you as you once did, says Davoodi.
 “It’s helpful to reassess your needs after every 10 to 15 pounds lost.
 Otherwise, it’s possible you’ll hit a plateau.”

 Related: The Long-Term Effects of Keto Diets

 3. You’re not eating enough

 If you’ve cut calories excessively, your body thinks it’s in starvation mode.
 That’s why super low-calorie diets stop working.

 Your metabolic rate drops to protect organs and normal bodily functions.
-Likewise, in an effort to conserve itself, your body slows down in response to insufficient energy levels or excessive exercise.
+Likewise, in an effort to conserve itself, your body slows down in response to insufficient energy levels.

 So while you may think you’re making great strides toward your weight loss goals by eating significantly less, you might be setting yourself up for failure.

 Your body needs the right amount of high-quality food in the right proportions to stay at a healthy weight.
 And contrary to popular belief, calorie quality matters more than quantity.
 Focus on hitting your macronutrient goals: high fat, moderate protein and low carb.
 Eat nutrient-dense whole foods—not just bacon and butter.
 (Looking at you, dirty keto.)